-14.3.6 Classification of the Mineral Resource Estimate
+14.3.5 Classification of the Mineral Resource Estimate

-Micon has classified the mineral resource estimate of the Candelones Project as being in the inferred category at this time, due to the following reasons:
+Micon has classified the mineral resource estimate of the Candelones Extension deposit as being in the inferred category at this time, for the following reasons:

 - Collar locations were not surveyed with the enough precision, as the DTM surface was used to correct a number of collar elevations.
-In Micon's opinion, however, this will have minimal impact on the resource estimate. - Core recovery data were not available in most of the historical drill holes located in the Candelones Main zone.
-Where there were recovery data, a number of holes had less than 70% recovery, which is the minimum threshold at which Micon considers it is appropriate to include the hole in a reliable resource estimate or if able to do so use a lower classification category for the material in the estimate. - The Candelones Extension drill spacing is not sufficiently close to support a level of confidence other than inferred.
+In Micon's opinion, however, this will have minimal impact on the resource estimate. - The Candelones Extension drill spacing is not sufficiently close to support a level of confidence other than inferred.